maxxokk/MTRX_FINAL_PROJECT/README.md

 Given a pointer to a game, and a player index, this function will return a pointer to a player.
 If `p_index == -1`, then we set the pointer to the player who's turn it is.
 This is used in many of the functions, where we want to access the player who's turn it is.

 #### void score(Game* gamePtr)
+This is called when a player scores a basket.
+It will update the score for that player by adding 1 to their score and update the total distance by adding the distance of the last shot to the cumulative distance for that player.
+It will also update personal bests for score, single shot distance, and total distance.

 #### Digital_Io Module